mbayle/Snowcrash/level08/Ressources/writeup.md

 ### Level08

-We start by looking level08 with strings and notice calls to the following functions: `printf strstr read open`.
+We start by looking `./level08` with strings and notice calls to the following functions: `printf strstr read open`.
 We can deduce the program is doing a comparison during his execution.

-If we run ./level08, we got usage
+If we run ./level08, we get it's usage

     ./level08 [file to read]

-To see where the comparison is done we can use `ltrace ./level08 test` and see that the program is comparing argv with the string "token":
+To see where the comparison is done, we can use `ltrace ./level08 test` and see that the program is comparing argv with the string "token":

     strstr("test", "token") = NULL

-If I run `ltrace` again with token as argument the result of the comparison is :
+If I run `ltrace` again with `token` as argument the result of the comparison is :

     strstr("token", "token") = "token"